ibm-cloud-docs/account/acct-getstart-tutorial.md

 5. Click **Invite**.

 To learn more about the invitation flow and how users can accept invitations, see [Inviting users to an account](/docs/account?topic=account-iamuserinv).

+You can also give users access to your account by using trusted profiles.
+For more information, see [What makes a good trusted profiles strategy?](/docs/account?topic=account-account_setup#trustedprofiles_strategy).

 ## Explore your support options
 {: #account-gs-supportcenter}